 Table 1.
-Summary of available information on the incidental mortality and injury of Guadalupe fur seals in commercial fisheries and other unidentified fisheries that might take this species.
+Summary of available information on the incidental mortality and serious injury of Guadalupe fur seals in commercial fisheries and other unidentified fisheries that might take this species.

-No Guadalupe fur seals have been observed entangled in California gillnet fisheries between 1990 and 2014 (Julian and Beeson 1998, Carretta et al. 2004, Carretta et al. 2016b), although stranded animals have been found entangled in gillnet of unknown origin (see 'Other mortality' below).
+No Guadalupe fur seals have been observed entangled in California gillnet fisheries between 1990 and 2017 (Julian and Beeson 1998, Carretta et al. 2004, Carretta et al. 2016b, Carretta et al. 2019a, 2019b), although stranded animals have been found entangled in gillnet of unknown origin (see 'Other mortality' below).
 Gillnets have been documented to entangle marine mammals off Baja California (Sosa-Nishizaki et al. 1993), but no recent bycatch data from Mexico are available.